-These brief descriptions make it clear that over the years war-related benefits in Israel have experienced both eligibility creep and benefit creep.
-The following sub-section provides indications of benefit creep for two key programmes.
+These brief descriptions make it clear that, over the years, war-related benefits in Israel have experienced both eligibility creep and benefit creep.
+The following 'Benefit Generosity' section provides indications of benefit creep for two key programmes.
 Regarding expansion of eligibility, several indirect indications are noteworthy.
-Based on detailed analyses of official statistics on military casualties in recent years, an Israeli blogger claims that only a tiny fraction of those officially recognized as "fallen soldiers" met their deaths in battle.
-The leading causes of solders' mortality are road accidents, suicides, and (until 2014) disabled veterans who died of natural causes long after their injury.
-Similarly, a public commission of inquiry into benefits for the military disabled (the "Goren Committee", www.vaadatgoren.gov.il) reported that, as of 2009, the Rehabilitation Division of the Ministry of Defence had more than 58,000 active clients with at least 10 per cent disability, of whom only 35 per cent were injured in the course of "operational activities" (including training accidents).
-The most common causes of disability were illness, car accidents and work accidents (Goren Committee 2010:83,93).
+Based on detailed analyses of official statistics on military casualties in recent years, an Israeli blogger claims that only a tiny fraction of those officially recognized as 'fallen soldiers' met their deaths in battle.
+The leading causes of soldiers' mortality are road accidents, suicides, and (until 2014) disabled veterans who died of natural causes long after sustaining their injuries.14 Similarly, a public commission of inquiry into benefits for the military disabled (the Goren Committee (2010)),reported that, as of 2009, the Rehabilitation Division of the Ministry of Defence had more than 58,000 active clients with at least 10 per cent disability, of whom only 35 per cent were injured in the course of 'operational activities' (including training accidents).
+The most common causes of disability were illness, car accidents, and work accidents (Goren Committee 2010, 83, 93).